 The EUDO CITIZENSHIP Database on Modes of Loss of Citizenship in Europe includes information on the different ways in which citizenship can be lost in 41 European states.
 Citizenship laws often use different terms for similar rules.
 Comparing legal provisions on acquisition and loss of citizenship requires therefore a standardisation of terms and definitions.
-The database is organized around a comprehensive typology of modes of loss of citizenship which outlines, in a systematic way, 15 ways in which citizenship can be lost.
-For each mode of acquisition the typology outlines a standardized 'target person' which allows comparing rules applicable to similar groups across countries.
+The database is organized around a comprehensive typology of modes of loss of citizenship which outlines, in a systematic way, 15 ways in which citizenship can be lost (see here for more information).
+For each mode of loss of citizenship the typology outlines a standardized 'target person' which allows comparing rules applicable to similar groups across countries.

 The database allows two types of searches (search types cannot be combined):

 - Country: search by country and view all regulations in one country.

 - Mode: search by mode and view regulations across countries.

 Both search types provide precise information on specific national rules on the procedures and conditions for the loss of citizenship.
 The information can be downloaded in .csv format (see link at the bottom of each table which is produced by the search functionality).

 For a clarification of the terms used in this database, please refer to the EUDO Citizenship Glossary.